 Many local community-based organisations are affiliated to Marlow Community Association (MCA).
 For a small annual fee this provides reduced booking rates for room hire.
 In addition, each affiliate is required to nominate a Trustee of MCA to represent them on the General Council.

-Affiliated groups include:
+Affiliated groups currently include:

 All Saints Church